Skip to main content

 Phase 1: File-Level Enrichment

-Reads git history via isomorphic-git (bounded by GIT_LOG_MAX_AGE_MONTHS, default 12 months), with CLI fallback on timeout (GIT_LOG_TIMEOUT_MS).
+Reads git history via isomorphic-git (bounded by TRAJECTORY_GIT_LOG_MAX_AGE_MONTHS, default 12 months), with CLI fallback on timeout (TRAJECTORY_GIT_LOG_TIMEOUT_MS).

 git log (isomorphic-git, reads .git directly)